 The weather is getting nicer.
 You can go outside some days without wearing a coat or jacket.
 It’s time to shake that cabin fever and get moving!

 CNC always offers fun activities in nature.
 Whether its hikes though the forest, walks along the boardwalk, zipping through the treetops, or learning about animals in the Discovery Center, there’s always something to do.
-But March is a great month to get out to some special events to get that blood pumping just a little bit faster.
+CNC was recently named one of Atlanta’s top destinations to relax by the AJC, but March is a great month to get active with some special events to get the blood pumping just a little bit faster.

 Flying into the Future

 Science and nature collide in this family fun day sponsored by Northside Hospital and with special thanks to Cobb EMC.
 Focused on STEM (Science, Technology, Engineering and Math), this day is all about tinkering and getting those brain cells chugging.
 What is biomimicry and how does it link birds to bullet trains?
 What is a solar sunflower and how does it work?
 Discover fascinating facts about the only flying mammal at the Batty about Bats show with A-Z Animals.
 Myths will be debunked and truths will be uncovered as the audience meets live fruit bats.
 This day also kicks off the quarterly exhibit, EcoTinker, for hands-on learning about recycling.

 Did you know metro Atlanta gets 70% of its drinking water from the Chattahoochee River?
 And with the population expected to just climb ever higher, conservation of water is more important now than ever.